-Three Lines of Defence Model for Sound Internal Control System
+Three Lines of Defence Model for Sound Internal Control System day operations.
+This line also identifies and reports emerging risks.

 The CBUAE has established a sound internal control system based on the internationally recognised Three Lines Model.
 This framework clarifies roles and responsibilities in risk management and control: